 This is a one-room hermitage originally built for learning and practice in preparation for the construction of the fifth residential community house, Woodhaven.
 The Cordwood Cottage has been likened to a “Hobbit house,” with charming features, a living roof, and a cozy, beautiful interior.
 It is the perfect rustic setting for someone seeking solitude in a natural setting.
 The Cottage has a queen bed, microwave, and small refrigerator.
 Water for drinking and cooking is stored in a container in the Cottage.
 Heat is provided by a wood stove.
-The Cottage does not have indoor plumbing.
-It is possible to access bathroom facilities if necessary at the Retreat House, a short walk from the Cottage.
+The Cottage does not have indoor plumbing, but there is a composting bucket on site.

-Wilderness camping is permitted throughout Rolling Ridge, as well as near the Retreat House and related facilities when they are not in use.
-Campers can make use of picnic tables, fire circles and the campsite area located above the Meditation Shelter.
-Campers should carry their own water and “leave no trace.”
+Wilderness camping is permitted in the designated area near the Retreat House and related facilities when they are not in use.
+Campers can make use of the fire circle, outhouse facility, hand-washing station, and the campsite area located above the Meditation Shelter.
+Campers should bring their own tent, carry their own water and “leave no trace.”
+Reservations are required.

 Woodhaven Community House